rajbos/rajbos.github.io/_posts/2023-04-24-how-Copilot-helps-me-in-my-daily-work.md

 tags: [GitHub, Copilot, AI, Generative AI, Code Generation]
 ---

-# How Copilot and AI helps me in my daily work
 During an innovation day at work, I needed to generate extra code and a new application.
 I wanted to check out the newly released [Deployment Protection Rules](https://github.blog/2023-04-20-announcing-github-actions-deployment-protection-rules-now-in-public-beta/) that can help you with protecting when a job in GitHub Actions can roll out your application to an environment.

 Deployment protection rules need a new GitHub App that can be triggered when an environment is targeted.
 That App can then run its own checks and report back the status to GitHub with a callback webhook.